Fitting Powder Diffraction data

 πŸ’ͺ Exercise: Complex Fit – LBCO#

-Now that you have a basic understanding of the fitting process, we will undertake a more complex fit of the Laβ‚€.β‚…Baβ‚€.β‚…CoO₃ (LBCO) crystal structure using simulated powder diffraction data from the previous tutorial.
+Now that you have a basic understanding of the fitting process, we will undertake a more complex fit of the Laβ‚€.β‚…Baβ‚€.β‚…CoO₃ (LBCO) crystal structure using simulated powder diffraction data from the data reduction notebook.

-You can use the same approach as in the previous part of the tutorial, but this time we will refine a more complex crystal structure LBCO with multiple atoms in the unit cell.
+You can use the same approach as in the previous part of the notebook, but this time we will refine a more complex crystal structure LBCO with multiple atoms in the unit cell.

 πŸ“¦ Exercise 1: Create a Project#